High Times – The Best of Fools Garden

-High Times – The Best of Fools Garden is a best-of compilation album by German pop band Fools Garden, released on October 2, 2009, on Fools Garden's own label Ladybird Music and BMG Rights Management (it is one of the first new releases from BMG Rights Management).
-It features 14 tracks taken from the band's back catalogue, plus one new recording.
-Ten of the tracks were released in the past as singles (eleven if counting the new track and single, "High Time").
+High Times – The Best of Fools Garden is a best-of compilation album by German pop band Fools Garden, released on 2 October 2009 on Fools Garden's own label Ladybird Music and BMG Rights Management.

+Overview

+The album features 11 tracks taken from the band's back catalogue, 3 newly rerecorded tracks ("Lemon Tree", "Wild Days" and "Suzy") plus one new recording, "High Time".

 The compilation doesn't include any song from band's first two albums and omits eight of their later singles, such as "Pieces", "It Can Happen", "Happy", "In the Name", "Closer", "Man of Devotion", "Does Anybody Know?" and "Cold".

-The songs "Lemon Tree", "Wild Days" and "Suzy" have been rerecorded for this compilation.
+A limited edition of the album paired with the live album Best of Unplugged – Live was also released.